TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/active_record_callbacks.md

 The `commit`ting of a transaction and its potential `rollback` if it fails are both lifecycle events that you can latch onto with callbacks, e.g. `after_commit` and `before_rollback`.
 This is uncommon, so consider it another one of those "just remember that it's an option" type things.

+### Conclusion

+Callbacks are useful and many, like `:after_create` and `:before_destroy`, are pretty common.
+There's no rocket science here, just a helpful concept.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">